anenbergb/BERT-from-scratch/README.md

 * gradient accumulation shoudl be used to achieve larger effective batch size
 * early stopping may be performed to halt training if performance plateaus

+Gradient accumulation reduces the effective number of iterations.
+If initial batch size is 128, then gradient accumulation = 2 is required If max batch size is 24, then 10x is required.